Why Google's 'p=none' DMARC Policy Is Just the Beginning: A 2025 Email Security Prediction

 The Inevitable Progression

 The email security landscape has always evolved through careful, measured steps.
-We saw this with the adoption of SPF, then DKIM, and now DMARC.
+We saw this with SPF adoption, then DKIM, and now DMARC.
 Each progression followed a similar pattern:

 - Optional implementation